-The Medical Insurance Billing and Coding Program is designed to prepare students for entry-level positions as medical insurance billers/coders in today's health care offices, clinics and facilities.
-Students study diagnostic and procedural terminology as it relates to the accurate completion of medical insurance claims.
-Utilizing a format of medical specialties, relevant terms will be introduced and studied.
+The objective of the Medical Billing and Coding Program is to provide the student with the appropriate didactic theory and hands-on skills required and necessary, to prepare them for entry level positions as medical insurance billers and coders in today's health care offices, clinics, and facilities.
+Students will study diagnostic and procedural terminology as it relates to the accurate completion of medical insurance claims.
+Utilizing a format of medical specialties, relevant terms will also be introduced and studied.